PDCMFinder/pdcm-web-ui/README.md

 ## Learn More

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+## Acknowledgements

+PDCM Finder is freely available under an Apache 2 license.
+Work is supported by NCI U24CA253539 and the European Molecular Biology Laboratory.